-The Birth of the Blues (Part 1) - A Blues Lesson for Beginners.
+The Birth of the Blues (Part 1) - Beginners Lesson.

 The Birth of The Blues (Part 1) - The Lesson explained.

 This lesson could have been called "Tiptoe through The Blues" because it uses the same basic progression as "Tiptoe through the Tulips" and "The Birth of the Blues", a couple of great old classics ... the melody line is mine.

 Unless you picked up the guitar yesterday, you should be able to handle this one.
 It's another example of how a bass lines and melody can weave together and become 'the piece'.
 Even though there are no chords ringing out until the very end, the ear can take these two elements and sort of fill in the spaces between with imaginary chords.

 So, if you're just starting out, don't be daunted by this.
 At any given moment, there are just two notes to worry about, so you're not get all tangled up in chords.
 There's one good stretch in amongst it (you'll know it when you get there) but other than that it's simply a matter of making your fingers obey.
 Playing an instrument, especially guitar, is always just that: mind over fingers.
 Even after all the years I've been doing it, I need to make my fingers obey.
 It does get a lot easier the more you do it, but it never goes away.